timescale/docs/api/_hyperfunctions/heartbeat_agg/uptime.md

           The sum of all the live ranges in the aggregate.
   examples:
     - description: >
-        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, we can use the following to get the total uptime of the system during the week of Jan 9, 2022.
+        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, you can use this command to get the total uptime of the system during the week of Jan 9, 2022.
       command:
         code: |
           SELECT uptime(health)
           FROM liveness
           WHERE date = '01-9-2022 UTC'
       return:
-        code: |
+        code: |2
               uptime
           -----------------
           6 days 23:55:35